 The data presented in Crime in the United States reflect the Hierarchy Rule, which requires that only the most serious offense in a multiple-offense criminal incident be counted.
 In descending order of severity, the violent crimes are murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault, followed by the property crimes of burglary, larceny-theft, and motor vehicle theft.
 Although arson is also a property crime, the Hierarchy Rule does not apply to the offense of arson.
 In cases in which an arson occurs in conjunction with another violent or property crime, both crimes are reported.

-- Larceny-theft accounted for 68.0 percent of all property crimes in 2011.
-Burglary accounted for 24.1 percent and motor vehicle theft for 7.9 percent.
+- Of all property crimes in 2012, larceny-theft accounted for 68.5 percent.
+Burglary accounted for 23.4 percent and motor vehicle theft for 8.0 percent.
 (Based on Table 1.)